OPERA: Online Data Pruning for Efficient Retrieval Model Adaptation: Methodology

 The sampling probabilities for queries and query-document pairs are defined as:

-Here, $n_0$ represents a fixed virtual dataset size, ensuring compatibility with training frameworks that require a static dataset size. $r_q$ is the fraction of high-quality positive pairs for each query. $\alpha$ and $\beta$ are sampling strength parameters that vary during training:
+Here, $n_0 = \lfloor n \cdot (1 - r_s) / \alpha_s + r_s \cdot n \rfloor$ represents a fixed virtual dataset size, ensuring compatibility with training frameworks that require a static dataset size.
+It is chosen so that the expected number of queries sampled per epoch stays fixed regardless of the sampling strength $\alpha$. $r_q$ is the fraction of high-quality positive pairs for each query. $\alpha$ and $\beta$ are sampling strength parameters that vary during training: